• Skip to primary navigation

 Related Post: 20 Best Ways To Learn English In 2021

-3. Exceptions and Rules:
+3. Exceptions and Rules

 Rules abound in the English language, as in any other.
-It doesn’t matter if they’re grammatical or if they’re using it to help with spelling.
+It doesn’t matter if they’re grammatical or using it to help with spelling.
 There are quite a few of them.
 There are numerous ways for them to be challenged, disputed, or shown incorrectly.

 English students, for example, we’re taught to say “I” before “E” unless after “C.”